JoepKockelkorn/ngx-form-errors/README.md

 ## TODO

+[ ] Add Blur behavior for controls (and option to disable) [ ] Add support for groups/arrays
+[ ] Add support for a template
 [ ] Explain how to use the module (and custom configuration) [ ] Explain how to add error styling to form/control
-[ ] Add Blur behavior for controls
-[ ] Add support for groups/arrays
-[ ] Add support for a template

 Control: